taylorgoolsby/graphql-directive-pagination/readme.md

 ### How and when does the server compute `countNew`?

 If `offsetRelativeTo` is included in the request, it includes a WHERE statement in the SQL query.
 This is equivalent to cutting the database table into two partitions, rows above the WHERE statement's inequality, and rows below.
+See the image at the top of this document for reference.
 The rows above are associated with a negative offset, and the rows below are associated with a non-negative offset.

-By flipping the WHERE statement's inequality, the server can either of the two partitions, the negative offset rows or the non-negative offset rows.
+By flipping the WHERE statement's inequality, the server can SELECT either of the two partitions, the negative offset rows or the non-negative offset rows.

 So this is what this package does.
 It sends two SQL queries on every request which has `offsetRelativeTo`.
-It returns the positive offset rows (which has also been offsetted and limited in the database), but returns the count of the negative offset rows.
+It returns the positive offset rows but returns the count of the negative offset rows.

 When `offsetRelativeTo` is not included in the request, the server will use the first row, which is associated with offset 0, to obtain the `offsetRelativeTo`.
-To do this, it performs a SQL query without a WHERE statement, so, `countNew` must be 0.
+To do this, it performs a SQL query without a WHERE statement, so, `countNew` must be 0 in requests with `offsetRelativeTo: null`.

 ### Limits on `countNew`